AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 - When switching from a view to the controller the screen is centered at the action definition.
 If Vintage is enabled, it also moves the caret to the action definition.

 ### January 21, 2013
-- Allow switching to model by putting the cursor (and running `open_related_rails_model`) inside its name anywhere in the application.
+- Allow switching to model by putting the caret (and running `open_related_rails_model`) inside its name anywhere in the application.

 ### January 18, 2013
 - Make it work when there are multiple apps opened in the side bar (previously would look for files only in the first app).
 Thanks to @ccodre for pointing out.